-The physiology of laughter starts in the brain.
+The physiology of laughing starts in the brain.
 When someone laughs they decrease their stress hormones.
-Laughter also increases immunity cells and infection-fighting antibodies.
+Laughing also increases immune cells and infection-fighting antibodies.
 So laughing improves your resistance to disease.
 A good belly laugh triggers the release of endorphins, which are the body’s natural feel-good chemicals.
 Endorphins are responsible for promoting an overall sense of well-being and can even temporarily relieve pain.
 There are accounts of patients written off by Doctors but changed their prognosis by adding laughter to their lives.
 Norman Cousins was one such patient.
-Now I’m not saying to tickle yourself to health and ignore the advice of your Doctor, but I am definitely saying that laughter adds healing value to your life.
+Now I’m not saying to tickle yourself to health and ignore the advice of your Doctor, but I am definitely saying that laughing adds healing value to your life.

 I Choose to Laugh